last friday night, we left with our sad little old trailer (inherited from doug’s late grandfather), up to lake simcoe for a two-night camping trip.

 i loved it. the space was small but we were comfortable. and yet, that cozy feeling made me feel at peace and very secure. most of all, i was just loving those little moments with doug.

 meanwhile, chaeli could not wait to be outside. hobbes would have to be with her. he is only content in chilling out in the trailer if we are all together. otherwise, his natural instincts takes over and he isn’t able to relax when chaeli is outside and unguarded (by him, mainly). it’s fine for us – she’s not far away, of course, but hobbes will let out an alarming string of barks if anyone were to come towards her.

-before leaving, however, we managed to stop by leash-free dog area. the same one we always stopped at in the past so the photos i took are the exact same visions from as far back as the very first camping trip we took chaeli on – she was just 1.5 yrs old then. here’s a photo of her back then – and below it was one of the few photos i took before leaving this time around:
+before leaving, however, we managed to stop by the leash-free dog area. the same one we always stopped at in the past so the photos i took are the exact same visions from as far back as the very first camping trip we took chaeli on – she was just 1.5 yrs old then. here’s a photo of of that first trip – and below it was one of the few photos i took before leaving this time around:

 sleeping in the trailer must have been pretty good – none of us felt as tired as we normally would after tent-camping.